This post is part of a series exploring the different forms MBA interviews take and how you can ace them all!

-Wharton and Ross have initiated a new MBA interview format, the team-based discussion (TBD).
+Wharton and Ross have initiated and adopted the team-based discussion (TBD) MBA interview format.
 This type of interview brings a group of applicants together in person to work through a problem together as an organizational team does.
 This team activity is followed by a short one-to-one talk with an adcom representative (either a second-year student or an adcom member).
-It is now part of Wharton’s regular mode for interviews.
-At Ross, it’s still experimental and not always required, and they use traditional methods for their evaluative interviews.
+It is Wharton’s regular mode for interviews.
+At Ross, it’s optional, and they use traditional methods for their evaluative interviews.

 Why adcoms use this method: